 - I’d like to finish right there in the living room!

 These distractions and more are what can make it difficult to work at home and are why some writers ultimately rent office space – just to eliminate those distractions.

 I ‘trained’ myself by going to a restaurant to write rather than going back to bed.
 That was in the days before laptops and I wrote on yellow tablets, day after day until I could trust myself to stay home and work.

-Conversely, the actual writing can be easier because you can control the noise and many of the interruptions.
+Conversely, the actual writing can be easier at home because you can control much of the noise and many of the interruptions.

-What other questions do you have about working at home – ask ‘em in comments or send me an email and I’ll probably answer them here.
+What other questions do you have about working at home – ask ’em in comments or send me an email and I’ll work to get them answered for you.